dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Initial Pour
 * Watch the temperatures
-* Sand with 120 and clean with 90% alcohol between pours
+* Sand with 120 grit sandpaper and clean with 90% alcohol between pours

 # Flood Coat
 Flood coats are coats of epoxy that are about 1/8" thick and cover the entire epoxy project.
 Their purpose is to complete the project, adding a glossy finish